orthecreedence/cl-async/README.md

 Drivers
 -------
+*Once cl-async is more stable, this section will list the drivers built on top of it to make it easy for people to find them.*

 I plan on building and releasing a number of drivers on top of this library.
 The first one is going to be an [asynchronous beanstalkd driver](https://github.com/orthecreedence/beanstalk-async).
-Then a MongoDB driver.
+Then a MongoDB driver (most likely built on top of [cl-mongo](https://github.com/fons/cl-mongo)).
 And then every driver ever.

-The biggest problem with asynchronous IO in lisp is that there are no drivers that use asynchronous IO.
-I'm hoping to get enough *drive* (heh heh) behind this to make asynchronous programming (ala Node.js) in lisp a viable option.
+The biggest problem with asynchronous IO in lisp is that there are lots of libraries that provide it, but no drivers built on top of the libraries.
+Nobody wants to sit around all day programming database drivers.
+I think if I get enough traction behind cl-async by providing drivers for enough services, it could stand to be the first viable asynchronous programming library for Common Lisp users.

+That's the goal, anyway...

 License
 -------